 Military health care has made great strides during the past several years in addressing the needs of Marines and families on independent duty.
 Healthcare services may operate differently from what you are familiar with on a base, but the primary parts of TRICARE remain available to you.
 Before you arrive, review your healthcare needs and look into how they will be addressed while you are on recruiting duty.
 TRICARE - www.tricare.mil TRICARE Prime or TRICARE Prime Remote: All active duty Marines are required to be enrolled in Prime or Prime Remote depending on where you live.
 Family members may choose to enroll in Prime or Prime Remote.
 You are assigned a Primary Care Manager (PCM), who provides access to all health care.
 If you live and work more than 50 miles from a Military Treatment Facility, you may be eligible for TRICARE Prime Remote.
 TRICARE Prime Remote delivers the same benefits as Prime in remote locations from a civilian provider.
-TRICARE Standard: Family members who do not choose to enroll in a Prime program will automatically have TRICARE Standard and TRICARE Extra, no enrollment is necessary.
+TRICARE Select: Family members who do not choose to enroll in a Prime program will automatically have TRICARE Select, no enrollment is necessary.
 Family member may visit any civilian certified or authorized provider they choose and submit the claim to TRICARE.
 Your family members would be responsible for applicable deductibles and cost shares.
-TRICARE Extra: When your family members use TRICARE Standard they will also have TRICARE Extra.
-Your family members will have a lower cost-share when they visit a TRICARE network provider.